Combinatorial Semi-Bandit in the Non-Stationary Environment: Omitted Proofs in Section 3

-Now we prove Theorem \ref{thm:cucb-bob}.
+Now we prove Theorem \ref{thm:cucb-bob} in main content (Theorem \ref{thm:cucb-bob-res} in appendix).
 The main part of the proof is to decompose the regret into 2 parts, and optimize the length of each block to balance 2 parts.
 Recall that we have the following theorem.